Frequently asked questions

 Bracket Racing is a way of handicapping drag racing so that you don't need a super fast pro-race car or a huge wallet to win.

 As the cars come to the famous 'Christmas Tree' (traffic light starting device) the timekeeper enters these times into the computer.
-A staggered start is thus produced.
 The slower car leaves first and if both drivers run their perfect 'dial-in time' they will cross the line in a dead heat.
 But of course this never happens.
 A driver may react slowly to their green light or may fluff a gear change.
 They may have even lost engine power.
 So it is the driver who can most consistently run to their dial-in that wins the day, without running too fast ('breaking out' - going faster than their dial in) or leaving the start line before their green light ('red light', 'cherry' - early bath!).

 In short, Bracket Racing is a way of making drag racing "fair" so that it's not just the person with the most money that wins, it's down to driver skill, knowledge of your car and consistency.